Birch: Paper

 Wood pulp made from birch gives relatively long and slender fibres for a hardwood.
 The thin walls cause the fibre to collapse upon drying, giving a paper with low bulk and low opacity.
 The birch fibres are, however, easily fibrillated and give about 75% of the tensile strength of softwood.
 The low opacity makes it suitable for making glassine.

-In India, the birch (Sanskrit: भुर्ज, bhurja) holds great historical significance in the culture of North India, where the thin bark coming off in winter was extensively used as writing paper.
-Birch paper (Sanskrit: भुर्ज पत्र, bhurja patra) is exceptionally durable and was the material used for many ancient Indian texts.
+In India, the birch (भुर्ज, bhurja) holds great historical significance in the culture of North India, where the thin bark coming off in winter was extensively used as writing paper.
+Birch paper (Sanskrit: भुर्ज पत्र) is exceptionally durable and was the material used for many ancient Indian texts.
 The Roman period Vindolanda tablets also use birch as a material on which to write and birch bark was used widely in ancient Russia as notepaper (beresta) and for decorative purposes and even making footwear (lapti) and baskets.